Tongue in Cheek Theater Productions

 Jaya is a human rights advocate and studied at the Stella Adler Studio of Acting.
 Recent credits include Tongue in Cheek Theater's world premiere of Relentlessly Pleasant, The Woolgather's adaptation of Gabriel García Márquez’s Eyes of a Blue Dog, Strindberg Repertory Theatre’s production of Abu Casem’s Slippers, and Bad Neighbor's adaptation of The Confessions of Jean-Jacques Rousseau. www.jayatripathi.com

-WILLIAM DOUGLAS TURNER (Ron)
+WILLIAM DOUGLAS TURNER (John Mitchell)

 NY Theater: The Night of the Neutron Dance, Taming of the Shrew, and the title role in Macbeth.
 TV: Mysteries at the Museum, TruTV’s Late Night Snack, among others.
 Film: Lighthouse Unmanned, Me, Zombie Pizza.
 One half of the comedy duo Perfectly Adequate Films. www.williamdouglasturner.com